rizitis/Athos/README.md

 ## HowTO

+The tool I use for building and install local packages in my Slackware64-current system is `athos`.

+IF you want to use it:<br>

+0. clone repo.
-0. Read [README.md](https://github.com/rizitis/PLASMA_WORLD/tree/main/AthOS/README.md) and then install all deps needed from [Ponce-Alien-Conraid repos and pip](https://github.com/rizitis/PLASMA_WORLD/tree/main/AthOS/DEPS-BEFORE-BUILD).
+1. Read [README.md](https://github.com/rizitis/PLASMA_WORLD/tree/main/AthOS/README.md) and then install all deps needed from [Ponce-Alien-Conraid repos and some pip also](https://github.com/rizitis/PLASMA_WORLD/tree/main/AthOS/DEPS-BEFORE-BUILD).
-1. `sudo bash setup.sh` to install athos.
+2. `sudo bash setup.sh` to install athos.
-Now you are ready to build Plasma 6 and **every other package** you will create
+Now you are ready to build Plasma 6 and **every other package** you will create as log as you dont remove clone folder from its place.

-## Build Plasma6
+## TO Build Plasma6

 1. `athos frameworks6-meta`
 2. `athos plasma6-meta`